carterhedinger/simpix/README.md

 ## Description

 This program takes the pixels of one image and rearranges them to look like a 2nd image.
-This is done through a clever use of the process of annealing seen in Statistical Physics by modeling the difference in the color of the pixels in each image as a sort of Ising model.
+This is done through a
+    clever use of the process of annealing seen in Statistical Physics by modeling the difference in the color of the pixels in each image as a sort of Ising model.
 For accurate results on larger images, this program needs to run for several hours, because annealing is a slow process and typically the slower it is the more accurate results are achieved.
-For this reason, my final reasults were calculated using slurm on the Rivanna supercluster.
+For this reason, my final results were calculated using slurm on the Rivanna supercluster.

 ## Libraries and Dependencies